ryankschott/Pairwise-Sequence-Distances/README.md

 Genome Biol.
 Evol.
 9(2):398–414.

-# Decsriptopm
+# Decsription

 These set of scripts take a folder of fasta files each containing two sequences for comparison.
 The sequences will be aligned either using MUSCLE or PRANK and pairwise sequence distance calculated using USEARCH.
-Optionally gaps can be removed using TRIMAL prior to calcular sequences distances, which will decrease the distances for gappy alingments.
+Optionally gaps can be removed using TRIMAL prior to calculating sequences distances, which will decrease the distances for gappy alingments.

 # Usage Example